Looking for ideas to make a unique resin pendant? Try these mixed media methods to give your next resin pendants a special flair.

 You can apply more glitter in this layer as well.
 Use your stir stick or a toothpick to push the pieces around as necessary.

 Allow curing for 24 hours.

 This one is my favorite.
 Sometimes you have to remind yourself to breathe.

 Which of these resin pendant ideas is your favorite?

 Get the video version of the tutorial here:

 Ready to immerse yourself in creating jewelry with resin?

-Then you will want your copy of How to Make Resin Jewelry in Bezels.
-The 104-page book was written with the beginner resin jewelry maker in mind.
-You will learn what it takes to have beautifully finished resin jewelry, plus 15 projects you can recreate to keep, share or even sell!
+Then you’ll want your copy of How to Make Resin Jewelry in Bezels.
+I wrote this full-color, 104-page book with the beginner resin jewelry maker in mind.
+You’ll learn what it takes to make beautiful resin jewelry.
+You’ll get 15 projects you can recreate to keep, share or even sell!